SeanOhAileasa/SeanOhAileasa/README.md

 ``Ping``

 Ping commands can be used across platforms and uses ICMP (Internet Control Message Protocol) to communicate with hosts.
 It is used to check if remote hosts are reachable on the network.
-The pathping command can be used on Windows devices to determine more in detail information on the network statics, for example, the delay it takes to communicate to specific routers on a network.
+The pathping command can be used on Windows devices to determine more in detail information on the network statistics, for example, the delay it takes to communicate to specific routers on a network.

 ``Tracert/Tracerout``